WE NEED TO REMOVE THE EXCESS CARBON FROM OUR ATMOSPHERE

 We share our projects' key learnings, benefits and impacts, to inspire others to participate and take action.

-The benefits for people
+The benefits for the People, Planet and Climate

 Women make up 70% of the world’s poor and earn only 10% of its income.
 Planting trees creates jobs.
 Restoration activities such as establishing tree nurseries, seed collection, tree planting and aftercare, create jobs that are inclusive of women and provide opportunities for them to become entrepreneurs.